Market Analysts see JD.com Inc. [JD] gaining to $62. Time to buy?

 JD Stock Performance Analysis:

-JD.com Inc. [JD] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.03.
-With this latest performance, JD shares gained by 9.12% in over the last four-week period, additionally plugging by 9.10% over the last 6 months – not to mention a rise of 2.16% in the past year of trading.
+JD.com Inc. [JD] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -5.77.
+With this latest performance, JD shares gained by 8.36% in over the last four-week period, additionally plugging by 1.64% over the last 6 months – not to mention a drop of -5.73% in the past year of trading.

 Insight into JD.com Inc. Fundamentals: